drAK2k/Cigdet-on-YOLO-variants/README.md

 ## Cite

-Please cite these publications if you use any of the datasets in your research
+Please cite these publications if you use this dataset in your research

 [Deep learning-based smoker classification and detection: An overview and evaluation](https://www.sciencedirect.com/science/article/abs/pii/S0957417424030756)